M5 traffic: Motorway closed after crash near Bristol

 A motorway is closed after a tipper truck collided with an overhead gantry.

-Police were called to the M5, near Bristol, at about 08:20 GMT, after the truck collided with the gantry sign in lane one of the southbound carriageway.
+Police were called to the M5, near Bristol, at 08:20 GMT, after the tipper collided with the gantry sign in lane one of the southbound carriageway.

-The truck is resting against the gantry and the motorway is closed in both directions between J17 for Bristol Airport and J18 for Avonmouth.
+The back of the tipper is resting against the gantry and the motorway is shut in both directions between J17 for Bristol Airport and J18 for Avonmouth.

-There have been no reported injuries, a spokesman for Avon and Somerset Police said.
+There have been no reported injuries, police said.

 There is queueing traffic due to the collision from J17 A4018 (Cribbs Causeway) to J18 M49.